camrodeck/data-warehouse-sql-project/docs/data_catalog.md

-# Data Catalogue for "Gold" Layer of Warehouse
+# Data Catalog for "Gold" Layer of Warehouse

 ## Summary:
 The Gold Layer is the top-level (business level) representation, structured to support analytical and reporting use cases.
 It consists